Girish A. D.

-Girish A.D. is an Indian film Director/Screenplay, who has worked predominantly in Malayalam movie industry.
-Girish A.D. has worked in popular movies like Super Sharanya, Thanneer Mathan Dinangal.
+Girish A. D. is an Indian film director, screenwriter, actor and film producer who predominantly works in Malayalam cinema.
+He has directed popular films like Premalu, Super Sharanya and Thanneer Mathan Dinangal.

 Early and personal life

-Girish A.D. was born in Aluva, Kerala, to Dineshan and Geetha.
-He attended his higher secondary in St. Sebastians HSS, Kuttikkad.
-He did his Bachelor of Technology in METS School of Engineering, Mala.
+Girish A.D. was born in Chalakudy,Thrissur, Kerala, to Dineshan and Geetha.
+He attended his higher secondary in St. Sebastians HSS, Kuttikkad, Chalakudy.
+He did his Bachelor of Technology in MET's School of Engineering, Mala,Thrissur.
 Girish is married to Chippy Viswan since 23 June 2019.

 Career

 After graduating, Girish started making short films.
 Yashpal, Vishuddha Ambrose and Mookutthi were his early works, all of which got critical acclaim and viewership.
 He bagged the best Director Award in Adoor short film festival 2017 for Vishuddha Ambrose.

 After briefly appearing in Bilahari K Raj's 2017 independent film 'Porattam', Girish debuted as a writer in Malayalam film industry in 2018 with Allu Ramendran directed by Bilahari K Raj.
 The following year, he made his directorial debut with Thanneer Mathan Dinangal (transl.
 Watermelon Days).
 The film being a coming-of age romantic comedy co-written by Dinoy Poulose, was jointly produced by Plan J Studios and Shebin Backer Productions.
 It starred Vineeth Sreenivasan, Mathew Thomas, and Anaswara Rajan in the lead roles.
-In 2022, Girish's second directorial Super Sharanya got released.
+In 2022, Girish's second directorial Super Sharanya got released and met with mixed reviews from critics but was a commercial success.
+Then he directed two films, Premalu and I Am Kathalan and both got released in 2024.
+Premalu received highly positive response and became one of the highest grossing Malayalam film of 2024.
+I Am Kathalan met with mixed reviews from critics.